italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 **Step 3 (Check for validity)**: The Credential Issuer checks that the User's attributes are not updated by the Authentic Source or that the latter has not revoked them.
 The technical mechanisms for obtaining this information are out-of-scope of this technical implementation profile.

 **Step 4 (Status Assertion Creation)**: The Credential Issuer creates the corresponding Status Assertion.
-When a Status Assertion is requested to a Credential Issuer, the Issuer checks the status of the Digital Credential and creates a Status Assertion bound to it.
+When a Status Assertion is requested to a Credential Issuer, the Credential Issuer checks the status of the Digital Credential and creates a Status Assertion bound to it.
 If the Digital Credential is valid, the Credential Issuer creates a new Status Assertion, which a non-normative example is given below where the format is JWT.

 .. code::